How

 riding an illegally registered Chang Jiang 750

-is more than riding one without plates at all.
+is more serious than riding one without plates

-in another city, make sure you know who it is
+registered in another city, make sure you know

-registered to just to make sure you know the registration
+who it is registered to just to make sure you

 There